Skip to contents

 #> > How are you?

-#> Use '<tidyprompt>$prompt_wraps' to show the prompt wraps.
+#> Use 'x$base_prompt' to show the base prompt text.

 #>